LTLA/kana-formats/v1/README.md

 - `permutation`: an integer dataset of length equal to the number of cells, describing the permutation to be applied to the per-gene results (see below) to recover the original row order.

+For transition purposes, `permutation` may be absent, replaced by a `genes` group.
+Each child group is a string dataset of length equal to the number of genes, containing gene-level annotations, most typically IDs.
+This option is only provided for the sake of the version 0 converters and should not be used otherwise.

 ### Group `quality_control`

 `parameters` will contain: